modularcode/modular-admin-react-pro/src/Dashboard/Sales/SalesDocs.md

 - See and manage the payments
 - See and manage the products and categories
 - See and manage the stock of products (for physical products)
-- See and manage your locations (stores, warehouses, shops, trading points, branches, etc)
+- See and manage your products locations (stores, warehouses, shops, trading points, branches, etc)

 Use cases